We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The information below advises on what you will need to include with your application.

-• CAA Form 4 for key personnel, in other words, a Quality Manager.
+CAA Form 4 - Details of Nominated Personnel - Airworthiness Organisations (SRG1705) for key personnel, for example, the Training Manager, Quality Manager and so on.
 Additional Form 4's may be requested by your allocated Civil Aviation Authority (CAA) surveyor.

 Initial requirements for a course (in addition to the above)